Machu Picchu, part of our Cusco, Sacred Valley and Rainbow Mountain tour

 Meals included: Breakfast, lunch.

-We take a more relaxed and different hiking route, past impressive landscapes, glaciers, and local farmers.
+We take a more relaxed, different route, past impressive landscapes, glaciers, and local farmers.
 Arrive at Rainbow Mountain early on the second day, before the crowds.

 More about Rainbow Mountain

-Rainbow Mountain is around 3 hours’ drive south-east of Cusco.
+Rainbow Mountain is around a 3-hour drive southeast of Cusco.
 The fantastic 360-degree view over its multi-colored flanks is at an altitude of about 5,200m/17,060ft – you will now be well acclimatized for this part of the tour.

-The Rainbow Mountain was originally known as Vinicunca, which in Quechua translates to ‘colored mountain.'
-There are a total of 14 different colors, including turquoise, gold, and violet.
+The Rainbow Mountain was initially known as Vinicunca, which in Quechua translates to ‘colored mountain.'
+There are 14 colors in total, including turquoise, gold, and violet.
 The colors are created by mineral sediments that change color when interacting with the sun, ice, and wind.
-Red coloring often means iron oxide is present and yellow due to iron sulfide.
+Red coloring often indicates the presence of iron oxide, and yellow indicates iron sulfide.

 Leaving Cusco

 On the first morning, we pick you up at your hotel at 5:00 am and drive 3 hours through beautiful scenery south of Cusco to the trailhead.
 On our way, we stop in a local village to visit a local market.
-Here, we can see the locals selling fruits and vegetables and their famous massive loaves of bread.
+Here, we can see locals selling fruits and vegetables, along with their famous, massive loaves of bread.

 Once we get to the trailhead, and before starting the hike, we enjoy a hot breakfast.
 We carry daypacks only; we leave the rest of our gear with a local horseman to look after.

-The hike starts in a beautiful valley where we see local families farming and herding llamas and alpacas, just like the Incas used to do many centuries before.
+The hike starts in a beautiful valley where we see local families farming and herding llamas and alpacas, just as the Incas did many centuries ago.

-We continue ascending slowly and steadily to our first pass, Condor pass, which is at an elevation of 4,875m/16,000ft.
+We continue ascending slowly and steadily to our first pass, the Condor Pass, at an elevation of 4,875m/16,000ft.
 We are rewarded with amazing views of the glacier-covered Ausangate mountain.
-Your guide will explain how and why the Incas used to worship this mountain.
+Your guide will explain how and why the Incas worshipped this mountain.
 Be sure to get some photos from here, especially the five crystal clear lakes below.

 We then descend from the pass and hike for another 2-3 hours to reach Ananta, our campsite for the night.
 The horseman will be here with your kit, and our chef will be waiting with a delicious lunch.

-After lunch, we can have a siesta and walk around and take in the incredible views.
+After lunch, we can have a siesta, walk around and take in the incredible views.
 We have dinner at 7 pm and then take time to look at the stars and see the Southern Cross, Venus, Jupiter, and the Milky Way.

 Distance: 14km / 8.7 miles